ftheberge/Comparing_Graph_Embeddings/README.md

 ## Example of graph (edgelist) file

 Nodes can be 0-based or 1-based
-One edge per line with whitespace between nodes
+One edge per line with whitespace between nodes, no weights (so only 2 columns)

 ```
 1 32